(1.) Please begin from the Overview and review all the questions: one-at-a-time, step-by-step.

 Type an integer or a decimal rounded to one decimal place as needed.

 (e.)
-Determine how the resulting statistics are fundamentally different from those calculated from the jersey numbers of the same 11 players.
+Determine how the resulting statistics are fundamentally different from those calculated from the

 (3.)
 Use the magnitudes (Richter scale) of the earthquakes listed in the data set below.